gobjects.h

 Even though C has no object-oriented hierarchies, this interface

-defines the types GArc
+defines the types GArc, GCompound,

-as synonyms
+GRoundRect, and G3DRect as synonyms

-.
+for GObject.
 Doing so helps to clarify what types

 are expected by each function and simplifies the process of